maronem/wine_quality_classification/README.md

-# wine_quality_classification
+# Predicting Wine Quality Using a Classification Model

-Creating a classification model to predict wine quality
+This project uses the Red Wine Quality dataset from Kaggle which takes from the 2009 paper ["Modeling wine preferences by data mining from physicochemical properties"](https://www.sciencedirect.com/science/article/abs/pii/S0167923609001377) by Cortez et al. Using this dataset I will create a classification model to predict wine quality based on the physiochemical properties of each wine.
+The physiochemical properties collected are 'fixed acidity', 'volatile acidity', 'citric acid', 'residual sugar', 'chlorides', 'free sulfur dioxide', 'total sulfur dioxide', 'density','pH', 'sulphates', 'alcohol', and 'quality'.